HSBNE-Archive/Policy/Rules/Rules.md

         receives the request.
     2. If the secretary is unable or unwilling to call the special meeting, the president must call the meeting.
-    3. A request for a special meeting must state—
+    3. A request for a special meeting must state -

         1.  why the special meeting is called; and
         2.  the business to be conducted at the meeting.

-    4. A notice of a special meeting must state—
+    4. A notice of a special meeting must state -

         1.  the day, time and place of the meeting; and
         2.  the business to be conducted at the meeting.